Sign in Create account

 Row 3: knit 3, slip marker, knit to marker, slip marker, knit 3.

 Repeat rows 3 and 4, 6 more times.
-Then work as follows
+Then work as follows:

 Row 17: knit 3, slip marker, work across Chart C 10 times (100 stitches), knit 1, slip marker, knit 3.

-Row 18: knit 3, slip marker, purl to maker, slip marker, knit 3.
+Row 18: knit 3, slip marker, purl to marker, slip marker, knit 3.

 Repeat rows 17 and 18 until you’ve worked one repeat of Chart C. Then knit 6 rows and bind off all stitches.